-In collaboration with development partners, Government has commenced arrangements for the construction of a Centre for the creative arts, which will allow youth an avenue to express themselves through music, dance, drama and the visual arts.
+4.156 Mr. Speaker, in collaboration with development partners, Government has commenced arrangements for the construction of a Centre for the creative arts, which will allow youth an avenue to express themselves through music, dance, drama and the visual arts.
 This centre will also provide a platform for young people to pursue and develop their artistic careers.
 Investments in excess of \$520 million are also being made in sporting facilities and programmes, providing youth access to amenities and structured approaches to nurture their athletic abilities.

-In relation to youth in governance, Government continues to ensure that our youth are incorporated into policy, legislative and programming decision-making, through several mechanisms including Youth Parliament, President's Youth Award Republic of Guyana (PYARG) and through the drafting of a national youth policy, which will articulate young people's perspectives on politics and good governance in Guyana.
+4.157 Mr. Speaker, in relation to youth in governance, Government continues to ensure that our youth are incorporated into policy, legislative and programming decision making, through several mechanisms including Youth Parliament, President's Youth Award Republic of Guyana (PYARG) and through the drafting of a national youth policy, which will articulate young people's perspectives on politics and good governance in Guyana.